yahyafakhroji/taroko-assessment/README.md

 ## Technologies Used

 - **Next.js v14 (Typescript)**: Next.js is a React framework that enables server-side rendering, static site generation, and more for React-based web applications.
--  **React**: React is a JavaScript library for building user interfaces.
 - **Jotai**: Jotai is a simple and atomic state management library for React.
+- **Tanstack Query**: A JavaScript library for fetching, caching, and synchronizing data in React applications.
+- **React Hot Toast**: React Hot Toast is a minimalistic and flexible toast library for React.
 - **Sass**: Sass is a preprocessor scripting language that is interpreted or compiled into CSS.
--  **@tanstack/query-core**: A JavaScript library for fetching, caching, and synchronizing data in React applications.
--  **Jotai Tanstack Query**: Integration between Jotai and @tanstack/query-core for state management and data fetching.
--  **React Hot Toast**: React Hot Toast is a minimalistic and flexible toast library for React.
 - **Jest**: A JavaScript testing framework.
 - **ESLint**: A pluggable JavaScript linter.
 - **Prettier**: An opinionated code formatter.
 - **Stylelint**: A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
 - **Docker**: Docker is a platform for developing, shipping, and running applications using containerization technology.

 ## Features